Balsamic Tomato Tofu Cutlets

 • Tomato paste

-• Olive oil – Use the good stuff here!
+• Extra virgin olive oil – Use the good quality stuff here!
+This adds a deep savory flavor to your cutlets.

-• Chicken(less) bouillon powder – You can use store-bought bouillon, but we HIGHLY recommend trying our homemade version because it will actually change your life and is stupid-easy.
+• Vegan chicken bouillon powder – You can use store-bought bouillon, but we HIGHLY recommend trying our homemade bouillon powder because it will actually change your life and is stupid-easy.

-• Salt, pepper, and dried (or fresh) basil to round it all out!
+• Spice Cabinet – Salt, pepper, and dried (or fresh) basil to round it all out!

 With this combo of flavors, how can you go wrong?